ITensor/website/docs/book/intro.md

     ITensor C(j,i);
     ITensor D(i,j,k);

-and set their elements (as shown in [[this chapter|book/itensor_basics]]).
+and set their elements (as shown in the [[ITensor Basics|book/itensor_basics#elements]] chapter).

-Since matching indices can be recognized by their ID, tensor contraction in ITensor is simply
+Since matching indices can be recognized by their ID, ITensor contraction is simply

     A = B * C * D;